-(12) "Loaded mileage" is the distance traveled to or from a medicaid-coverable service with a medicaid-eligible individual in the vehicle.
+(9) "Loaded mileage" is the distance traveled to or from a medicaid-coverable service with a medicaid-eligible individual in the vehicle.
 Air ambulance mileage is expressed in statute miles.

-(14) "Manual review" is the examination of a claim by an employee of the department for the purpose of determining whether it meets criteria for payment.
+(11) "Manual review" is the examination of a claim by an employee of the department for the purpose of determining whether it meets criteria for payment.

-(17) "Mobility-related assistive device" (or "mobility device") is a piece of equipment that is intended primarily to facilitate human locomotion and cannot be classified as a motor vehicle, common carrier, or similar conveyance.
+(14) "Mobility-related assistive device" (or "mobility device") is a piece of equipment that is intended primarily to facilitate human locomotion and cannot be classified as a motor vehicle, common carrier, or similar conveyance.
 For purposes of this chapter, a mobility device is a manual wheelchair, power wheelchair, power-operated vehicle (scooter), or wheelbench (a device, similar in function to a wheelchair, that is used by a person in a recumbent position).

-(20) "Personal assistant" is an individual who accompanies and provides necessary assistance to a medicaid-eligible individual during non-emergency transport that has been arranged through a county department of job and family services.
+(16) "Personal assistant" is an individual who accompanies and provides necessary assistance to a medicaid-eligible individual during non-emergency transport that has been arranged through a county department of job and family services.

-(21) "Point of transport" is the terminus of a trip, either the place of origin or the destination.
+(17) "Point of transport" is the terminus of a trip, either the place of origin or the destination.

-(22) "Signature" is a distinctive mark (usually taking the form of a name) that is made in order to indicate a person's responsibility for a document or other material.
+(18) "Signature" is a distinctive mark (usually taking the form of a name) that is made in order to indicate a person's responsibility for a document or other material.
 A signature may be written in someone's own hand or produced in any other legally valid manner.

 Last updated July 1, 2021 at 11:00 AM